 Ancient Egyptians considered making Aish Baladi from wheat a kind of prayer to God.
 They danced and celebrated after every abundant harvest, which promised an upcoming prosperous life period.

 Let’s make Aish Baladi right away with this guide!

 Fayesh is another type of yellow rusks appearing in Egyptian breakfasts.
-The bread can go well with a cup of tea (with milk if you like) or coffee to boost your energy in the morning.
+The bread can go well with beloved Egyptian drinks, such as a cup of tea (with milk if you like) or coffee to boost your energy in the morning.
 Compared to Aish Baladi, Fayesh has more distinct and significant flavors.

 The reason is that people make Fayesh from ground turmeric and ground mahlab, which add bitter, peppery, ginger, and cherry flavors to the dish.
 Those two ingredients are so fragrant that no one who tries Fayesh can forget.

 Regarding the dish’s origin, people in Upper Egypt were believed to be the inventors of Fayesh.
 The name “Fayesh” means “puffy” in English, which perfectly describes the texture of the bread after baking.
 Fayesh is a great option to try if you get tired of biscuits.

 In case you don’t want to consume dried food like bread for breakfast, this Belila dish is a wonderful alternative.
 At first glance, Belila may have a very “Western feeling” and even look like a dish from French cuisine.
 The reason is that the dish originates from the French occupation of Egypt at the end of the 18th century.

 Therefore, the dish has many native Western ingredients, such as almonds and anise seed, while it also looks like cereal or oatmeal.
 One special ingredient of Belila that you may not know about is pearl wheat.